 Church records for the early part of First Unitarian's history are incomplete.
 They are surprisingly detailed in some instances and distressingly lacking in others.
-Fortunately, additional material is now available from other sources.
+Fortunately, additional material is now available from other sources, especially the ones below.
+Birth and death dates come from Nancy Hewitt's research and from various genealogical websites.